An introduction to human and physical capital.

 Human capital and physical are both types of capital resources that are essential to the smooth running of any business.\\

 - Human capital is mobile: Human capital is mobile both geographically (from one place to another) and occupationally (from one job to the other)

-- Human capital has feelings: Human capital cannot be used anyhow as its consent must be sort before it is used in production
+- Human capital has feelings: Human capital cannot be used anyhow as its consent must be sought before it is used in production

-- Human capital is skillful: Human capital becomes skillful through education and training.
+- Human capital is skilful: Human capital becomes skilful through education and training.

 - It is a human factor: Human capital is a human factor hence its supply can easily be controlled.